Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If you don’t feel like having sex, explore other ways to be close, such as hugging, cuddling, and talking.

 Radiation therapy to the pelvis can cause permanent infertility.
 If you plan to have children in the future, talk to your doctor.

 If you want to have sex, go ahead.
 A water-based lubricant may help.
-During radiation treatment, be sure to take steps to prevent pregnancy.
+During radiation treatment (and during chemotherapy), be sure to take steps to prevent pregnancy.

 External radiation therapy or X-ray therapy of any kind will not make you radioactive.
 You don’t have to worry about being physically close to friends or family members, including young children or babies.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |